-If you’ve ever struggled to lower yourself onto the toilet seat after a hard leg workout, you know that muscle soreness after working out is the worst!
+If you’ve ever struggled to lower yourself onto the toilet seat after a hard leg workout, you know that sore muscles after working out is the worst!

-Muscle soreness can begin a few hours after a workout and sometimes doesn’t peak until 48 hours after you’ve exercised – although there are some ways you can speed this up and help your sore muscles heal faster.
+Muscle soreness can begin a few hours after a workout and sometimes doesn’t peak until 48 hours after you’ve exercised.
+However, there are some ways to help your sore muscles heal faster.

-Why do my muscles get sore after working out?
+Why do I get sore muscles after working out?

 Getting sore muscles after a workout is completely NORMAL.

 (P.S.
 It should feel uncomfortable, not acutely painful – more about this below.)

 Although you’re more likely to get muscle soreness if you’re new to exercise, trying a new kind of exercise, or beefing up the intensity of your workouts, everyone gets muscle soreness from time to time.

 Sore muscles after a workout can be a good sign.

 See, during exercise, the strain on your muscles causes tiny tears in your muscle fibres.
 As these repair, they get larger and stronger than before.